LoopKit/loopdocs/docs/loop-3/add-cgm.md

     _Sensors that can be added to Nightscout via other apps include Dexcom, some Libre, and some Medtronic sensors.
 Please refer to [Nightscout Docs: Configure your Uploader](https://nightscout.github.io/uploader/setup/){: target="_blank" }._

-    There are third-party apps that bring Libre data to your Loop phone.
-Cuustomization instructions are provided at the `Loop and Learn` website: [Libre Support for Loop 3.2.x](https://www.loopandlearn.org/custom-code/#add-cgm-browser){: target="_blank" } that explain how to modify Loop 3 to use one of those apps for Browser Build.
-The Mac instructions are found on the same page.
-Please use these steps to get a version of Loop that does not rely on internet access to work.
+    There are third-party apps that bring some models of Libre data to your Loop phone.
+Customization instructions are provided at the `Loop and Learn` website: [New CGM and Pump](https://www.loopandlearn.org/custom-code-add-cgm-pump/){: target="_blank" } that explain how to modify Loop to add a CGM or Pump that is not part of the released `Loop` code.

     It is suggested that you use Open Loop during warmup until the new sensor begins to provide reasonable data.
 This is especially important with European Libre 2 using a direct Bluetooth connection.